lanl/PYSEQM/doc/documentation.md

 basics.py
   class Parser : prepare data in the form for other parts, similar to ./seqm/seqm_functions/data_loader
-  class Pack_Parameters : combine parameters provided (like from ML) with other required ones loaded using ./seqm/seqm_functions/parameters.py from ./params/MOPAC
+  class Pack_Parameters : combine parameters provided (like from ML) with other required ones loaded from ./params/
   class Hamiltonian : assemble functions in seqm/seqm_functions, perform SCF and construct Fockian
   class Energy : get energies based on Hamiltonian (total energy, heat of formation, nuclear energies, etc)
   class Force : use torch.autograd.grad to get gradient of total energy on coordinates to get force